Hundreds of thousands remain without power in Mass. but restoration expected in coming days

-Nearly 315,000 customers remained without power as of 12:30 p.m.
+Approximately 264,000 customers remained without power as of 5 p.m.
 Thursday, according to the Massachusetts Emergency Management Agency.

 Eversource President and CEO Joe Nolan says he expects to see full restoration soon.